-The main goal of AnT-ERA is to define and facilitate the science required to examine changes in biological processes, from the molecular to the ecosystem level, in Antarctic marine, freshwater and terrestrial ecosystems.
+The main goal of AnT-ERA is to facilitate the science required to examine changes in biological processes, from the molecular to the ecosystem level, in Antarctic and Sub-Antarctic marine, freshwater and terrestrial ecosystems.
 Tolerance limits as well as thresholds, resistance and resilience to environmental change will be determined.